alecxe/eslint-plugin-protractor/docs/rules/no-browser-pause.md

 `browser.pause()` usage is useful for debugging, but can cause problems in automated environments.
 This rule would issue an error if `browser.pause()` is used.

-The following patterns are considered warnings:
+:thumbsdown: The following patterns are considered warnings:

 ```js
 browser.pause();
 ```

-The following patterns are not warnings:
+:thumbsup: The following patterns are not warnings:

 ```js
 browser.notPause();